 Up until this last session, we have been working with mindfulness in an attempt to steer me back into the present.
 Doing so will minimize living in the past.
 For months, we have been working on my triggers and it has helped.
 Now, when I am faced with high stimulus environments, I can navigate my way through the discomforts and manage the side effect.

 “We have all made it through our toughest days, things have gotten better”.

 Unfortunately, being exposed to the larger world for too long of a period can take me out.
 Sometimes for days on end.
 So, clearly, I still have a way to travel before my road to mental wellness reaches smoother, less difficult terrain.

 So, are you feeling like therapy is doing more harm than good?
 Fear not, understand that there will be days where it’s dreadful.
 However, your sessions will get better as you work through your pain.

 I think you’ll discover that when you work on you, you’ll be all the better for it.

 My therapist recommended we try EMDR or Eye Movement Desensitization and Reprocessing; a type of therapy that a technique used by a trained psychologist to minimize the psychological stress of my traumas.
 Click the highlighted link to learn more on EMDR

-Well then, What advice can I offer?
-Well, I think we have gotten so used to running away from, anything remotely uncomfortable, as a result, our go-to remedy has been avoidance.
-I know its tough, but if you step out of your comfort zone and brave your mental pain, you can then start to heal.
+Well then, what advice can I offer?
+Well, I think we have gotten so used to running away from, anything uncomfortable, as a result, our go-to remedy is avoidance.
+I know it’s tough, but if you step out of your comfort zone and brave your mental pain, you can then start to heal.